huntdatacenter/about/pages/en/about/careers.md

             <div class="hc-container-title">
               Who we are
             </div>
-            We are imagineers and builders that want to see more ground breaking science happen.<br><br>We enjoy working with people who want to explore and succeed in building complex cloud services for science.<br><br>We are a small team where every employee contribute diverse experiences and invaluable insights.<br><br><strong><a href="https://about.hdc.ntnu.no/en/about/about-us">See our team >></a></strong>
+            We are imagineers and builders that want to see more ground breaking science happen.<br><br>We enjoy working with people who want to explore and succeed in building complex cloud services for science.<br><br>We are a small team where every employee contributes diverse experiences and invaluable insights.<br><br><strong><a href="https://about.hdc.ntnu.no/en/about/about-us">See our team >></a></strong>
           </v-col>
           <v-col cols="12" class="v-col-sm-6">
 <!--          <v-col cols="6" class="d-none d-sm-flex">     -->